Realtime

 Limits

-GET /api/realtime(see the API page) for clients that can’t open WebSockets. - Connection cap — bound by Bun’s WebSocket implementation (~thousands per process by default).
+GET /api/v1/realtime(see the API page) for clients that can’t open WebSockets.
+Same per-worker constraint applies. - Connection cap — bound by Bun’s WebSocket implementation (~thousands per process by default).